 Modbus slaves are addressed from 1-247 while address 0 is reserved as the broadcast address - a message directed to all devices.
-The BASgatewayLX functions as the Modbus master and therefore has no address assignment.
-It has reserved Modbus slave address 247 for future use.
-Up to 30 Modbus serial devices can connect to the EIA-485 port on the BASgatewayLX with each one assigned a unique Modbus address in the allowable range.
-For Modbus TCP devices, each must attach to a port on an Ethernet switch located on the same subnet as the BASgatewayLX.
-As mentioned before, the BASgatewayLX supports virtual routing meaning that every attached Modbus slave (serial or TCP) is treated as a unique BACnet device.
-Therefore at a minimum, a BACnet device object must be created for each connected Modbus device.
+The BASremote functions as the Modbus master and therefore has no address assignment.
+It has reserved Modbus slave addresses 1-9.
+Up to 30 Modbus serial devices can connect to the EIA-485 port on the BASremote with each one assigned a unique Modbus address in the allowable range of 10-247.
+For Modbus TCP devices, each must attach to a port on an Ethernet switch located on the same subnet as the BASremote.
+All Modbus devices - RTU or TCP - will share the same BACnet device object instance as the BASremote.
 Other BACnet objects must be created to represent Modbus data which is in the form of 1-bit and 16-bit registers.